Conan1231/APL_forensic_data_analysis_automation_with_fortrace--/readme.md

 These scenarios provide both a practical insight into common attack vectors and valuable case studies for forensic analysis.
 The combination of YAML configuration and Python automation with ForTrace++ ensures a repeatable and controlled workflow—ideal for training and research purposes.

-**Outlook:**
-- Further development of automation scripts to simulate even more realistic attack scenarios.
-- Incorporate additional steps into the scenario, such as using an email client to receive an email containing a Word document with a malicious macro.
-- Evaluation and comparison of results with real-world attack data.

 ### Evaluation and Usability of ForTrace++

 ForTrace++ has proven to be a powerful framework for simulating complex attack scenarios in a controlled virtual machine environment.
 The following points summarize the evaluation and usability aspects: